xitongzou/crypto-sim/README.md

 1) Add support for more coins.
 Right now Coindesk only allows you to get historical BTC data but as soon as coinmarketcap opens up their historical API I can use that.

-2) Incorporate other indicators besides MACD like RSI, Volume, Ichimoku, Candlesticks, Renko, Bollinger bands etc
+2) Incorporate other indicators besides MACD and RSI like Volume, Ichimoku, Candlesticks, Renko, Bollinger bands etc

 ## Instructions for running